 Where Does GST Apply In Real Estate?

 For under-construction properties, investors and homebuyers must pay GST.
 Several taxes, such as VAT, stamp duty, service tax, registration fees, and others have to be paid by home buyers before the advent of GST.

 With the introduction of the GST on real estate, only under-construction properties are subject to taxation.
 Notably, GST is not payable on homes that are ready for sale or completed and have a valid Completion Certificate.

-GST’s Impact on the real estate purchases
+What is GST’s Impact on your real estate purchases?

 In India, the real estate sector contributes about 7.8% of the country’s GDP.
 After the IT industry, this is the second most important source of employment.
 The adoption of GST on the property industry aims to increase transparency in its operations and address the sector’s underlying issues.